InternetOfUs/developer/docs/tech/conversation/norms.md

 - ``add_created_transaction()``
  This action adds a new transaction to the task that represents that the creation of the task.
+ It also notifies the incentive server that the task is created.
 - ``add_message_transaction()``
   This action adds the transaction defined on the received message into the task.
+  It also notifies the incentive server that the transaction is done.
 - ``put_task_attribute(Key,Value)``
   This action changes an attribute of the current task model.
     * ``Key``  _Input_  string with the name of the task attribute.